KishCom/shorten-node/README.md

     git commit -am "Updated my MongoDB URIs and rebuilt assets."

-If you use MongoLab addon ([free teir available](https://addons.heroku.com/mongolab#sandbox)) you can get the proper URI info by listing the config (replace 'shortener-node' with your app name)
+If you use MongoLab addon ([free teir available](https://addons.heroku.com/mongolab#sandbox)), leave the `live_mongodb_uri` in `settings.js` as an empty string -- it will be picked up by shorten-node automatically.
+Using other services you can get the proper URI info by listing the config (replace 'shortener-node' with your app name) -- you will need to populate `live_mongodb_uri` in `settings.js` manually.
+Once you've got your mongodb and domain settings changed, add it to your repo and commit the changes.

+    # Be careful not to publish settings.js publically!
+Don't push this branch to your public github or bitbucket!
+    git add settings.js
+    git commit -am "Added my settings"

-You should see: "NODE_ENV => live" and "MONGOLAB_URI => mongodb://xxx:yyy@somehost.com/heroku_app00000" as part of the output of this command:
+You should see: "NODE_ENV => live" part of the output of this command (replacing 'shortener-node' with the name of your app):

     heroku config --app shortener-node

- You're probably not going to want to use their domain

-    heroku addons:add custom_domains

-Replace kish.cm with the domain of your shortener (and set your domain up to point to this app properly)
+You're probably not going to want to use their placeholder domain.
+Replace kish.cm with the domain of your shortener (and [set your domain up to point to this app properly](https://devcenter.heroku.com/articles/custom-domains))

     heroku domains:add kish.cm

 Finally, push the repo to heroku, if everything is working your app is now deployed and live!

     git push heroku master

 ## To update your app running on heroku